srl-labs/containerlab/docs/install.md

     +---+----------------+--------------+-----------------------+------+-------+---------+----------------+----------------------+
     ```

-### How to start Containerlab on ARM-based MacBook
+#### Containerlab on ARM-based Macs

-> While techically possible this solution requires further testing once arm64 network images are available.

-The easiest option to run Containerlab on M1/M2 laptop is to build container locally.
-We'll provide an example of custom [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that can be opened in [VSCode](https://code.visualstudio.com) with [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed.
+The easiest option to run Containerlab on ARM-based M1/M2 Macs is to build a docker-in-docker container.
+We'll provide an example of a custom [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that can be opened in [VSCode](https://code.visualstudio.com) with [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed.

 Create `.devcontainer` directory in the root of the Containerlab repository with the following content: